criticalumami/portfolio_paper/content/en/posts/sima.md

 ### Detailed Design

-This is where execution-tier drawings were put together, I had to manage a team of architects in the drawing phase and coordinate with the engineers and administrative authorities.
+Finally execution drawings were put together, I had to manage a team of architects in the drawing phase and coordinate with the engineers and administrative authorities.

 A major challenge of this phase was my role as a coordinator between project management i.e UNOPS, the engineering firm Kredo and the architects at Akl Architects.

-The end product sample could be reviewed [here](img/cr.pdf)
+The end product sample (for S07 - Cola Roundabout) could be reviewed [here](/img/rd7.pdf)

 ![sima1](/img/rd1-1.webp "S01-01")